-4. All courses taken from another seminary after enrollment at Concordia Theological Seminary must receive approval by the Registrar prior to the beginning of such course or courses.
-5. The student is responsible for having a transcript of any
+4. All courses taken from another seminary after enrollment at Concordia Theological Seminary must receive approval by the Dean of Admissions and Records prior to the beginning of such course or courses.

-5. The student is responsible for having a transcript of any credit he desires transferred to his degree program sent to the Registrar.
+5. The student is responsible for having a transcript of any credit he desires transferred to his degree program sent to the Dean of Admissions and Records.